open-component-model/ocm-spec/doc/specification/layer1/README.md

 on-top of a given well-known storage subsystem hosting a content structure adhering to an [element mapping specification (layer 3 of this specification)](../layer3/README.md) for this kind of storage backend (e.g. OCI).
+Both, the backend technology as well as the mapping scheme is expressed by the [*Repository Type*](../formats/types.md#repository-types)

 So, any tool or language binding can map an existing storage technology into an OCM repository view by implementing the